+4.1.4.
 Process for Updating the Project List

 The MAC Plan Update is a living document and project needs can change frequently.
 Therefore, the project list will be updated periodically.
-When deemed appropriate, the RWMG will solicit projects, and the project proposals will be evaluated per Plan criteria.
-The RPC will be convened to review the project proposals and evaluation and the updated project list will be published as an appendix to the Plan Update.
+When deemed appropriate by the RWMG, a project solicitation process will be conducted, project information forms will be completed by interested stakeholders, and the project proposals will be evaluated by the RPC per Plan criteria.
+The RWMG will convene a meeting (or several if needed) to facilitate the review of project proposals and evaluation, review and approve the updated list, and publish and post on the UMRWA website (www.umrwa.org) the updated project list as an appendix to the Plan Update.